axbg/tech-learnings/languages/Go.md

             }
             ```

-        - the if statement can start with a short assig statement that is executed before the condition is checked
+        - the if statement can start with a short assign statement that is executed before the condition is checked
             ```go
             if x := 5; x == 5 {
                 fmt.Printf("it's 5: %d\n", x)